munawwar-ahd/why-did-i-commit-/README.md

 Calm and satisfying
 ```

-This file is meant to be committed to GitHub.
+This file is meant to be committed to GitHub

 ---